This post is also available in: English Français (French)

-Before adding an expensive equipment, you need to be able to estimate if it will worth it : do I need LED or a CO2 injection system to increase my yield ?
-If yes, will the additional yield will cover the cost of my new investment ? when ?
+Before adding expensive equipment, you need to be able to estimate if it will worth it : do I need LED or a CO2 injection system to increase my yield ?
+If yes, will the additional yield will cover the cost of my new investment ?
+How long will it take… ?

 In the Southern hemisphere, a mid-tech greenhouse is the most appropriate approach.
 Indoor farming or fully equipped glasshouse will require much more capital investment and operational costs ↗.

 To conclude this part, it is important to discuss about it with specialists to get the best advices.